yeuchi/RunYasso800/README.md

 This application is composed of 5 distint activities:
 1. Goal - set session name and race goal to determine qualifying sprint time.
-2. Run - jog and sprint 10x to complete a training session.
+2. Run - jog and sprint 10x to complete a Yasso800 training session.
 3. Result - review your run on Google Play with details for qualifying sprints.
-4. Persist - save results via email, Google Drive, and other available on your phone.
+4. Persist - save results via email, Google Drive, or other available on your phone.

 ### Configure
 Start with less distance, iterations or want to less jog (rest) ?